floragunncom/search-guard-kibana-plugin/README.md

 For more information about any of these commands run `yarn ${task} --help`.
 For a full list of tasks checkout the `package.json` file, or run `yarn run`.

+### Development tips

+  - Comment `/plugins` in Kibana .eslintignore file to make the eslint working in your IDE.

 ### Integration tests
 #### Custom branch
   You can make CI to run integration tests against specific Kibana branch or/and specific branch of Search Guard Suite plugin, for example: